kinnu183/linking-posts-stack-overflow/README.md

 List of documents are formed for each row

-Doc2Vec model is trained with necessary input parameters and is saved
+TF-IDF, Word2Vec, Doc2Vec model is trained with necessary input parameters and is saved

-Test input is taken from the user and logic was written to return the top 10 most related posts out of the trained corpus

-Cosine similarity is also calculated for the user input with the corpus